Dependency inversion principle

-In object-oriented design, the dependency inversion principle is a specific methodology for loosely coupling software modules.
+In object-oriented design, the dependency inversion principle is a specific methodology for loosely coupled software modules.
 When following this principle, the conventional dependency relationships established from high-level, policy-setting modules to low-level, dependency modules are reversed, thus rendering high-level modules independent of the low-level module implementation details.
 The principle states:

 By dictating that both high-level and low-level objects must depend on the same abstraction, this design principle inverts the way some people may think about object-oriented programming.

 The idea behind points A and B of this principle is that when designing the interaction between a high-level module and a low-level one, the interaction should be thought of as an abstract interaction between them.
-This not only has implications on the design of the high-level module, but also on the low-level one: the low-level one should be designed with the interaction in mind and it may be necessary to change its usage interface.
+This has implications for the design of both the high-level and the low-level modules: the low-level one should be designed with the interaction in mind and it may be necessary to change its usage interface.

-In many cases, thinking about the interaction in itself as an abstract concept allows the coupling of the components to be reduced without introducing additional coding patterns, allowing only a lighter and less implementation-dependent interaction schema.

-When the discovered abstract interaction schema(s) between two modules is/are generic and generalization makes sense, this design principle also leads to the following dependency inversion coding pattern.
+In many cases, thinking about the interaction itself as an abstract concept allows for reduction of the coupling between the components without introducing additional coding patterns and results in a lighter and less implementation-dependent interaction schema.
+When this abstract interaction schema is generic and clear, this design principle leads to the dependency inversion pattern described below.

 Traditional layers pattern

-In conventional application architecture, lower-level components (e.g., Utility Layer) are designed to be consumed by higher-level components (e.g., Policy Layer) which enable increasingly complex systems to be built.
-In this composition, higher-level components depend directly upon lower-level components to achieve some task.
+In conventional application architecture, lower-level components (e.g., Utility Layer) are designed to be consumed by higher-level components (e.g., Policy Layer) which enable highly composite systems to be built.
+Here higher-level components depend directly upon lower-level components to achieve some task.
 This dependency upon lower-level components limits the reuse opportunities of the higher-level components.